 Although the underlying causes of the many urgent problems facing humanity are complex and beyond the scope of this report, it is increasingly clear that resolving the world's interrelated crises will necessitate structural reforms on a scale never before attempted by the international community - a task that is widely considered the defining challenge of our times.
 But we cannot wait for these transformative changes to take place while millions of people are losing their lives and suffering from avoidable poverty-related causes.

 Put simply, this global emergency is exacerbated by policies that undermine the sharing economy and fail to redistribute the world's vast financial resources in a way that benefits people and the planet.
 That being the case, everything needed to mitigate the worst impacts of the emergency already exists.
 The international community has both the money and the expertise to take a bold step towards saving lives and ending extreme deprivation - and as this report makes clear, doing so is eminently affordable.

 Box 4: A small price to pay

 Lifting 1.4bn people above the $1.25 a day extreme poverty line: $173bn per year.

 Central Emergency Response Fund (CERF) shortfall for 2011: $45m.

-Financing the Global Climate Fund: $100bn per year.
+Financing the Green Climate Fund: $100bn per year.